-Dr. Hames is available to treat foot and ankle ailments such as diabetic foot care, ingrown toenails, fungal toenails, warts and painful calluses.
+Dr. Hames is available to treat foot ailments such as diabetic foot care, ingrown toenails, fungal toenails, warts and painful calluses.
 Our practice specializes in surgical and general foot care.
 Please call (256) 760-8485 for an appointment.

 Through intensive surgical training and continuous refinements in surgical technique, we are able to offer advanced surgical care for complex deformities, conditions, and injuries of the foot.
 Our areas or surgical expertise include: